ankit-rathi/Data-Intelligence-Engine/chapters/04_Modeling_Reality.md

 ---

-## Example Section — Modeling an E-Commerce Purchase
+## Example — Modeling an E-Commerce Purchase

 Consider how an e-commerce platform models the simple act of a customer buying a product.